dymmond/esmerald/docs/en/docs/guides/more-advanced/04-scaling.md

 # Scaling

-Once your Esmerald application is in production, you may need to scale it for performance, reliability, and high availability.
+Once your Ravyn application is in production, you may need to scale it for performance, reliability, and high availability.

 This guide outlines strategies for both vertical and horizontal scaling, load balancing, and caching.